iredmail/docs/faq/2-iredadmin-pro.default.password.policy.md

 # iRedAdmin-Pro: Default password restrictions

-iRedAdmin-Pro has some default password restrictions, you can find default settings in file `libs/default_settings.py`.
-If you want to change them, please copy the parameters to iRedAdmin-Pro config file `settings.py` then update its value.
-Restarting Apache/Nginx web service is required.
+iRedAdmin-Pro has some default password restrictions, you can find default settings in file `libs/default_settings.py` under iRedAdmin-Pro directory.
+If you want to change them, please copy the parameters to iRedAdmin-Pro config file `settings.py` then update their values.
+Restarting Apache or uwsgi (if you're running Nginx) service is required after modified `settings.py`.

 ```
 # default password restriction setting in file: libs/default_settings.py